fatemehfeizipour/aws-cost-auditor/README.md

 The tool defaults to a profile named `cost-auditor` and region `ca-central-1` — either name your profile `cost-auditor` to use the defaults, or pass your own profile name via `--profile` (see Usage below).

-You don't need to edit any code to set your region either — pass it via `--region` on each run.
+You don't need to edit any code to set your region either - pass it via `--region` on each run.
 The `ca-central-1` default only applies if you omit the flag.

+## Running with Docker

+This tool is also available as a Docker image, so you don't need Python or boto3 installed locally.

+### Build the image

+    docker build -t aws-cost-auditor .

+### Run it

+AWS credentials are never baked into the image.
+Instead, mount your local `~/.aws` folder into the container at runtime so the tool reads your credentials the same way it would outside Docker:

+    docker run --rm -v ${HOME}/.aws:/root/.aws aws-cost-auditor --profile cost-auditor --region ca-central-1

+### Pull the pre-built image

+    docker pull fatemehfeyzipour/aws-cost-auditor

 ## Usage